-- 7. Does the project seek to further the realization of human rights using a human rights based approach? (select from options 1-3 that best reflects this project): - 3: Credible evidence that the project aims to further the realization of human rights, upholding the relevant international and national laws and standards in the area of the project.
-Any potential adverse impacts on enjoyment of human rights were rigorously identified and assessed as relevant, with appropriate mitigation and management measures incorporated into project design and budget. (all must be true to select this option) - 2: Some evidence that the project aims to further the realization of human rights.
-Potential adverse impacts on enjoyment of human rights were identified and assessed as relevant, and appropriate mitigation and management measures incorporated into the project design and budget. - 1: No evidence that the project aims to further the realization of human rights.
-Limited or no evidence that potential adverse impacts on enjoyment of human rights were considered.

-Note: Management action or strong management justification must be given for a score of 1

-Although the project document does not contain specific HRBA terminologies, we can assume from specific project outcome indicators that capacities of project beneficiaries (i.e. the rights holders) will be strengthened through secured access to energy, and reduction of environmental impact through electricity generation.
+7. Does the project seek to further the realization of human rights using a human rights based 3 2 approach? (select from options 1-3 that best reflects this project): 1 L 3: Credible evidence that the project aims to further the realization of human rights, upholding the relevant international and national laws and standards in the area of the project.
+Any potential adverse impacts on enjoyment of human rights were rigorously identified and assessed as relevant, with appropriate mitigation and management measures incorporated into project design and budget. (all must be true to select this option) 2: Some evidence that the project aims to further the realization of human rights.
+Potential adverse impacts on enjoyment of human rights were identified and assessed as relevant, and appropriate mitigation and management measures incorporated into the project design and budget.
+1: No evidence that the project aims to further the realization of human rights.
+Limited or no evidence that potential adverse impacts on enjoyment of human the realization of human rights.
+Evidence Note: Management action or strong management justification must be given for a score of 1 Evidence: Although the project document does not contain specific HRBA terminologies, we can assume from specific project outcome indicators that capacities of project beneficiaries (i.e. the rights holders) will be strengthened through secured access to energy, and reduction of environmental impact through electricity generation.
 Access to energy, and clean environment is integral to the full enjoyment of a wide range of human rights.

-- 8. Did the project consider potential environmental opportunities and adverse impacts, applying a precautionary approach? (select from options 1-3 that best reflects this project): - 3: Credible evidence that opportunities to enhance environmental sustainability and integrate poverty-environment linkages were fully considered as relevant, and integrated in project strategy and design.
+8. Did the project consider potential environmental opportunities and adverse impacts, applying a precautionary approach? (select from options 1-3 that best reflects this project): 3 2 • 3: Credible evidence that opportunities to enhance environmental sustainability and integrate 1 L poverty-environment linkages were fully considered as relevant, and integrated in project strategy and design.
 Credible evidence that potential adverse environmental impacts have been identified and rigorously assessed with appropriate management and mitigation measures incorporated into project design and budget.
-(All must be true to select this option). - 2: No evidence that opportunities to strengthen environmental sustainability and poverty-environment linkages were considered.
-Credible evidence that potential adverse environmental impacts have been identified and assessed, if relevant, and appropriate management and mitigation measures incorporated into project design and budget. - 1: No evidence that opportunities to strengthen environmental sustainability and povertyenvironment linkages were considered.
-Limited or no evidence that potential adverse environmental impacts were adequately considered.
+(All must be true to select this option).
+2: No evidence that opportunities to strengthen environmental sustainability and poverty-environment linkages were considered.
+Credible evidence that potential adverse environmental impacts have been identified and assessed, if relevant, and appropriate management and mitigation measures incorporated into project design and budget.
+1: No evidence that opportunities to strengthen environmental sustainability and poverty-environment linkages were considered.
+Limited or no evidence that potential adverse environment linkages were adequately considered.
+Evidence Refer to pa 101 of pro document ages 97- nject been conducted on the role of other partners including also options for south-south cooperation.